joeywhelan/serverless-js/assets/article.md

 ```

 ## Create the Elasticsearch Index Mapping ##
-Using the [Javascript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/api-reference#_indices.create), I build an index mapping (schema) for the sample dataset that is included in this repo.
-It's a series of documents on with meta data on news articles.
-It's important to note that I'm using [multi-fields](https://www.elastic.co/docs/reference/elasticsearch/mapping-reference/multi-fields) to create[semantic_text](https://www.elastic.co/docs/reference/elasticsearch/mapping-reference/semantic-text) fields that will automate the embedding generations utilizing the Azure OpenAI inference endpoint I created in the step above.
+Using the [JavaScript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/api-reference#_indices.create), I built an index mapping (schema) for the sample dataset included in this repo.
+It's a series of documents with metadata on news articles.
+It's important to note that I'm using [multi-fields](https://www.elastic.co/docs/reference/elasticsearch/mapping-reference/multi-fields) to create [semantic_text](https://www.elastic.co/docs/reference/elasticsearch/mapping-reference/semantic-text) fields that will automate the embedding generation using the Azure OpenAI inference endpoint I created in the step above.
 ### Code ###
 ```javascript
 async function createIndexMapping(client, indexName, inferenceId) {